 - Select "Translate" from the popup menu of the selection.
 The window for translating messages is displayed.

 - Type the translation and validate.
 The code line is displayed in the code editor:

 - The flag indicates that translations exist for this character string.
 Click this flag to display the translation window.

 - The number (2 in our example) indicates the number of translations typed for this character string.

-Note: To transform all the messages found in your code into multilingual messages, on the "Code" pane, in the "Languages" group, expand "Translate the strings" and select "Convert the simple strings into multilingual messages".
+Remark: To transform all the messages in your code into multilingual messages, go to the "Code" pane, "Languages" group, expand "Translate strings" and select "Convert simple strings into multilingual messages".